 Structuring how clients can hire you in a way that gives them some choice (but not too much) AND takes advantage of your experience.

 And did I mention attracting prospects?!
-You’ll go through your contacts and networking soon enough.
+I went through my contacts and networking soon enough.

-Doug wanted to know if I was making any money (I am), if I’d hold back the “really important information” (I don’t) and why I’m helping people compete with me.
-Regarding this last issue, I invite you to use Google’s Keyword Tool and check last month’s search volume on “marketing consultant,” “small business marketing consultant,” “marketing consulting companies,” etc. There is a ton of business out there for all of us.
+Doug wanted to know if I was making any money (I am), if I’d hold back the “really important information” (I don’t) and why I’m helping other consultants compete with me.
+Regarding this last issue, I invite you to use Google’s Keyword Tool and check last month’s search volume on marketing consultant or the other related search queries.
+There is a ton of business out there for all of us.
 A ton.

 So. . .How Does This Work?

 That email at right, by the way, is from Doug.
-If you were paying attention to my second sentence and you notice the date of the email, it took Doug about four months to get “overloaded with clients,” about two-and-a-half months to close his first client using the prospecting methods I taught him.
+The date of the email is four months after he started with me.
+At about two-and-a-half months he closed his first client using the prospecting methods I taught him and we installed.

 He hired me for an hour to make sure I’m not a jerk.
 Hire me for an hour ($250) and ask me anything; get clear on the jerk thing.
-If that goes well, and if you’re serious, give me about three months and we can actually do it together (that’s a good estimate of what it takes).
-That is, we can get you to your first client or two using the prospecting methods I use.
-You’ll pay me about $1,500 per month and invest another $1,500 per month executing.
-After that, my expense goes away and you can turn up or turn down your investment in prospecting based on how busy you are.
+If that goes well, and if you’re serious, we can move forward together as fast as your budget allows.

 If you’re interested, email me.

 If what I’m saying doesn’t feel right for you, keep looking for that thing or person that does.
 Being a marketing consultant is a great gig.
-I feel privileged to have found something 30+ years ago that gives me the freedom, money and satisfaction marketing consulting gives me.
+I feel privileged to have found something 30+ years ago that gives me this level of freedom, money and satisfaction.
 I wish the same for you.